Exercise & Sports Science

-- BESS, major in Exercise and Sports Science with All-level Teacher Certification
+- BESS, major in Exercise and Sports Science with All-level Physical Education Teacher Certification

-- BESS, major in Exercise and Sports Science with concentration in Health and Wellness Promotion for clinical populations
+- BESS, major in Exercise and Sports Science with concentration in Clinical Exercise Science

 - BESS, major in Exercise and Sports Science with concentration in Pre-Rehabilitation Sciences

 - BESS, major in Health and Fitness Management with Minor in Business Administration

 The Bachelor of ESS prepares students for careers as cardiac rehabilitation specialists, exercise testing technicians, rehabilitation therapists, fitness instructors, teachers in elementary and secondary schools (all level Pre K-12 certification), and athletic coaches.
 The HFM major prepares students to direct fitness, wellness or health awareness programs in commercial, corporate, and institutional settings.
 Areas of study include fitness programming, stress management, smoking cessation, diet and nutrition, health-risk appraisal, and employee assistance programming.
 The ESS curriculum also allows students to acquire the academic and clinical prerequisites needed to earn professional certifications (e.g., CHES, CES, ACSM, NCSA) and to qualify for entrance to graduate schools in the field or in allied health (e.g., physical therapy, occupational therapy, physician assistant, nursing).